zinic/crawl/aspects.md

 #### Details
-* Skill Check: Melee Parry
+* Skill Roll: Melee Parry
 	* Combat Action: May be used as a defense.
 	* Inherits Modifiers from: **Mobility**
 * Range: Melee
 * Extra Attack: +1
-* Base Difficulty: 14
+* Failure Chance: 14
 * Action Point Cost: 1
 <br /><br />